indimail/indimail-virtualdomains/.github/README-indimail.md

 `# systemctl enable svscan.service`

-Now to start IndiMail you can use any of the below commands.
+Now to start IndiMail you can use any of the below commands (commands for starting indimail on distributions other than Linux are also mentioned).

 ```
 $ sudo systemctl start svscan # Linux